 Every company has a different philosophy or idea to design a marketing strategy that satisfies consumers’ needs, maximizes their profit, and also beats their competition.
 But which philosophy will be utilized by the businesses to direct their marketing efforts?
 What weight is given to the interests of the company, customers, and society?
-All these interests are broadly classified into five major marketing concepts that are used by the companies as the foundation for their marketing campaigns.
+All these interests are broadly classified into four major marketing concepts that are used by the companies as the foundation for their marketing campaigns.

 1) The Production Concept: